 Skip to content

 RemoteClaw is a fork of OpenClaw that replaced the embedded AI execution engine with a middleware architecture.
-Both projects are actively maintained but serve different use cases.
+If you’re coming from OpenClaw, here’s what changes and what stays the same.

 RemoteClaw (middleware)